Infinisoft-inc/public/Packages/@brainstack/react/README.md

 };

 export default App;
 ```

 ## API

 `@brainstack/react` provides the following functions:

-- **useCreateBrainstack(options)**: Create a BrainStack instance with customizable options.
+- **createBrainstack(options)**: Create a BrainStack instance with customizable options.
+This function returns the `BrainStackProvider` and the `useBrainStack()` hook.
 - **BrainStackProvider**: Wrap components to provide the context for `useBrainStack()`.
 - **useBrainStack()**: Consume the BrainStackContext and access its properties.

 ### BrainStackContext Object

-The BrainStackContext object, provided by the `BrainStackProvider`, contains the following properties:
+The BrainStackContext object, provided by the appropriate `BrainStackProvider`, contains the following properties:

 - **useOn(event: string, handler: Function)**: Register a handler to be called when an event is emitted by the BrainStack client.
 - **store**: Hub and state.